-The ICO market performs the basic functions of traditional financial markets, which is to be the logical place where agents in need of funding meet agents in search of investment opportunities.
-As such, the ICO market, to a greater extent presents problems similar to those in traditional financial markets.
-However, the idiosyncrasies of the ICO market differentiate it from traditional financial markets, namely, it is a fast-growing emerging market for digital innovators and currently, still a mostly unregulated market.

-From the point of view of economics, the problems we discuss in this article translate into an inefficient allocation of resources.
-From the point of view of unregulated markets, they reflect a lack of proper standards, lack of transparency in the selling process, a consequential lack of proper accountability, and pure deceit and fraud of non-qualified investors.
+The ICO market performs the basic functions of traditional financial markets, which is the logical place in which agents in need of funding meet agents in search of investment opportunities.
+As such, the ICO market, to a greater extent presents problems similar to those of traditional financial markets.
+From the point of view of economics, the problems we discuss in this article translate into an inefficient allocation of resources resulting from important asymmetries of information between issuers and investors.
+From the point of view of ethics, they reflect a lack of proper standards, lack of transparency in the selling process, a consequential lack of proper accountability, and pure deceit and fraud of non-qualified investors.

-3.1 Blockchain and the Tragedy of the Commons
+3.1.
+Blockchain and the tragedy of the commons

-The current situation can be best described as a Tragedy of the Commons (TOC) failure in which the whole market may suffer from the actions of a few opportunistic agents (Matsumura, 2017).
-Consider the case of the existing conflict between honest Blockchain technology developers and opportunists that are simply trying to make a quick buck through fraud or the simple overexploitation of the technology by offering useless services and products.
+The current situation can be best described as a Tragedy of the Commons (TOC) failure in which the whole market may suffer from the actions of a few opportunistic agents19 (Matsumura, 2017).
+Consider the case of the existing conflict between honest Blockchain technology developers and opportunists that are simply trying to make a quick buck through fraud or the simple overexploitation of the technology by offering useless services and products.20

 TOC failure is not exclusive to ICOs and has already described traditional financial intermediaries (e.g., see Schwarcz, 2011).
 Following the 2007-2009 financial crisis, unlike other industries that experienced similar crises in terms of magnitude (e.g., the nuclear power industry and the Three Mile Island US accident and the chemical industry with the Bhopal accident in India), the financial services industry failed to perceive itself as a community bound by a common fate (Omarova, 2011).
-Although the ICO market and particularly Blockchain developers present a higher sense of community (e.g., see Reijers et al., 2016) and there are initiatives being proposed to address the TOC failure (Matsumura, 2017); many agents still do not perceive the existence of a common fate for the whole Blockchain community.
-Another aspect that is more severe in the case of the ICO market is the threat in the case that TOC failure persists.
-While traditional financial intermediaries fear limitations on their access to specific financing sources, the removal of public safety nets, or the imposition of mandatory contributions to a common systemic risk fund (see Omarova, 2011;Schwarcz, 2011), the threat to the ICO market may involve a complete ban of token issuance or trading.
-Financial regulators, faced with the continuing inefficiencies of ICO market agents, may decide to take action and ban token issues and trading to address the negative externalities of the TOC failure (e.g., see the cases of China and South Korea) or at least substantially curtail the token market.
+Although the ICO market and particularly Blockchain developers present a higher sense of community (e.g., see Reijers, O'Brolcháin, & Haynes, 2016) and there are initiatives being proposed to address the TOC failure (Matsumura, 2017); many agents still do not perceive the existence of a common fate for the whole Blockchain community.
+Another aspect that is more severe in the case of the ICOs is the threat in the case that TOC failure persists.
+While traditional financial intermediaries fear limitations on their access to specific financing sources, the removal of public safety nets, or the imposition of mandatory contributions to a common systemic risk fund (see Omarova, 2011; Schwarcz, 2011), the threat to the ICO market may involve a complete ban of token issuance or trading.
+Financial regulators, faced with the continuing inefficiencies of ICO market agents, may decide to ban token issuance and trading or substantially curtail the token market (e.g., see the cases of South Korea and China).